Read 'Em and Weep

 "Read 'Em and Weep" is a rock song composed by Jim Steinman.
 It was originally written for Meat Loaf and recorded for his 1981 album, Dead Ringer, the second of only two tracks on the album produced by Steinman and Jimmy Iovine.

 Critical reception

 AllMusic wrote: "This impassioned lament from Dead Ringer is one of the best post-Bat Out Of Hell Meat Loaf tunes."

 Barry Manilow version

-"Read 'Em and Weep" did not become a hit until late 1983, when a slightly rewritten version was recorded by Barry Manilow as one of three new tracks on his compilation album Greatest Hits, Vol. II.
+"Read 'Em and Weep" did not become a hit until late 1983, when a slightly rewritten, lighter pop version was recorded by Barry Manilow as one of three new tracks on his compilation album Greatest Hits, Vol. II.
 This version featured new lyrics for the second half of the song's second verse, as well as slight changes in the first verse and final chorus.
 It was a chart-topping success, hitting No. 1 on the Canadian and U.S. Adult Contemporary charts for six weeks, as well as peaking at No. 18 on the U.S. Billboard Hot 100 in the first weeks of 1984, becoming Manilow's final Billboard top forty hit.